Skip to content

 My final memories of Beech Mountain Scout Camp would be tinged with a profound sense of loss for something I had never truly known.
 Everyone else on that trip had seen the camp in operation, either as a camper, as a staff member, or, in the case of my brother, as a visitor.
 I only knew it as a ghost town that inspired fond memories in everyone else.

-So now, nearly 40 years later, I’ve set out to document what remains of the only camp ever owned by the Hudson-Delaware Council (and the Orange-Sullivan Council before it) – its memorabilia.
+So now, nearly 40 years later, I’ve set out to document what remains of the only camp ever fully owned by the Hudson-Delaware Council (and the Orange-Sullivan Council before it) – its memorabilia.
 Well, that and one other thing.
 But before we get to that, there are stories that need to be told about what came before the camp at Hodge Pond.
 Beech Mountain Scout Camp was the end of a story decades in the making, filled with struggle and triumph and things that would be lost along the way.
 And the recurring themes remain relevant even today.

 read more…